metabase/metabase/docs/users-guide/interactive-dashboards.md

 ![Wiring up filter](images/interactive-dashboards/wiring-up-filter.png)

-When you click on a value in the navigation question, the navigation question won't update (which allows us to select other values), but all the other questions will update.
+When you click on a value in the navigation question, the navigation question won't update (as intended - this allows us to select other values), but all the other questions on the dashboard will update, filtered by the selected value.

 With your filter wired up, stay in dashboard edit mode, and hover over the question you want to use to filter the dashboard, and click on the **click behavior** icon.
 Then select the **Update a dashboard filter**.